libAtoms/pymatnest/doc/getstart.rst

 Periodic binary Lennard-Jones system with ``LAMMPS``, using MD
 ---------------------------------------------------------------

-This input file will start a calculation of a binary Lennard-Jones system, with 48 A-type atoms and 16 B-type atoms.
+This input file will start a calculation of a binary Lennard-Jones system, with 32 A-type atoms and 32 B-type atoms.
 Note that in case of multicomponent systems swap moves have to be introduced, when the coordinates of different atomic types are swapped.
 The cell is of variable shape and size at the set pressure value, using the potential implemented in ``LAMMPS`` and using MD trajectory for generating a new sample configuration.
+The input parameters in this example, such as the number of walkers and the length of the trajectory, will lead to a longer run producing converged results.

 .. literalinclude:: ../example_inputs/inputs.test.periodic_binary.MD.lammps
     :language: python